Galaxy Underdensities Host the Clearest IGM Ly$\alpha$ Transmission and Indicate Anisotropic Reionization: Results

 At the same time, we note that the transmissive region at $z=5.5$-5.65 toward J1306 coincides with an environment of at least average galaxy density.
 This highlights that transmissive sightlines do not arise exclusively in underdense regions, consistent with the large scatter at low $\tau_{\rm eff}$ expected in models by \citet{gangolli_correlation_2025}.
 Such diversity suggests that multiple physical pathways may lead to high IGM transmission, and motivates a more detailed spatial analysis.
+Importantly, our conclusion that the underdensity probed is consistent with the independent LAE constraints from Subaru/HSC \citep{christenson_relationship_2023}, suggesting that any galaxies missed in the WFSS completeness gap are unlikely to dominate the inferred large-scale environment.
 We also caution that the opacity-density relation can evolve with redshift.
 In the mock data we explore in Appendix \ref{sec:convergence}, the transmission-galaxy signal strengthens rapidly toward higher redshift.
 Part of the difference between the average-density transmissive regions we observe at $z \sim 5.5$--5.65 and the low-density transmissive regions at $z \sim 5.7$ may therefore reflect redshift evolution \citep[see also][]{kashino_eiger_2025}.